simon-isler/repeated-substring/README.md

 NOTE: The substrings can't be all spaces.

-## INPUT SAMPLE:
+## Example
+### Input

-Your program should accept as its first argument a string/(more complex a path to a filename).
+The program should accept as its first argument a string/(more complex a path to a filename).
 The input string/file contains several lines.
 Each line is one test case.
 Each line contains a test string.
 E.g.

 ```
 banana
 am so uniqe
 ```

-## OUTPUT SAMPLE:
+### Output

 For each set of input produce a single line of output which is the longest repeated substring.
 If there is none, print out the string NONE.
 E.g.